TaihuaRubin/AlgoTaihua/12-binarySearchTrees/binarySearchTree.md

     this.root = removeNode(this.root, data); // here we involk the function we defined & reassign the node to be deleted to what the function returns
   }

+  // Finding the tree height & tree traversal

   isBalanced() {
+    //A node in a tree is height-balanced if the heights of its subtrees differ by no more than 1.
+(That is, if the subtrees have heights h1 and h2, then |h1 − h2| ≤ 1.)
+A tree is height-balanced if all of its nodes are height-balanced.

     return this.findMinHeight() >= this.findMaxHeight() - 1;
   }

   findMinHeight(node = this.root) {
-    if (node == null) {
+    // Min height count until the current node has no left || right child if (node == null) {
       return -1;
     }